bpung05/databaseProj/README.md

         pip install pymysql
         pip install werkzeug (may already be satisfied via flask)

-    Now you should be have your activate environment and all libraries installed
+    Now you should have your activate environment and all libraries installed

 ### Next is to run your app
     In your new command window for the virtual environment change your working directory to flask_app.